Roman Polanski: 2005–present

 The Ghost Writer, a thriller focusing on a ghostwriter working on the memoirs of a character based loosely on former British prime minister Tony Blair, swept the European Film Awards in 2010, winning six awards, including best movie, director, actor and screenplay.
 When it premiered at the 60th Berlinale in February 2010, Polanski won a Silver Bear for Best Director, and in February 2011, it won four César Awards, France's version of the Academy Awards.

-The film is based on a novel by British writer Robert Harris.
-Harris and Polanski had previously worked for many months on a film of Harris's earlier novel Pompeii, a novel that was actually inspired by Polanski's Chinatown.
+The film is based on the novel by British writer Robert Harris.
+Harris and Polanski had previously worked for many months on a film of Harris's earlier novel Pompeii, a novel that was in turn inspired by Polanski's Chinatown.
 They had completed a script for Pompeii and were nearing production when the film was cancelled due to a looming actors' strike in September 2007.
 After that film fell apart, they moved on to Harris's novel, The Ghost, and adapted it for the screen together.

 The cast includes Ewan McGregor as the writer and Pierce Brosnan as former British Prime Minister Adam Lang.
 The film was shot on locations in Germany.

-In the United States, film critic Roger Ebert included it in his top 10 picks for 2010 and states that "this movie is the work of a man who knows how to direct a thriller.
+In the United States, film critic Roger Ebert included it in his top 10 picks for 2010 and stated that "this movie is the work of a man who knows how to direct a thriller.
 Smooth, calm, confident, it builds suspense instead of depending on shock and action."
 Co-star Ewan McGregor agreed, having said about Polanski that "he's a legend ...
 I've never examined a director and the way that they work so much before.
 He's brilliant, just brilliant, and absolutely warrants his reputation as a great director."